 - The United Nations

 You will experience the life of a typical Masaryk University student, living in a student residence complex in Brno.
-You’ll be staying in a double room and share bathroom facilities with other AIM Overseas participants.
-Wired internet is available.
+You’ll be staying in shared rooms and you will share bathroom facilities with other AIM Overseas participants.
+WiFi internet is available.

 The Czech Republic, located in Central Europe, is a very cultural country acknowledged by its decorative castles, native beers and long history.
 Since the fall of communism in 1989 and the opening of central and eastern Europe, the Czech Republic and its capital Prague have evolved into one of Europe’s most popular travel destinations.
 The country is filled with spiritual and historical towns, castles and chateaux, intangible heritage, museums and architecture.
 During summer there are many opportunities for activities like hiking and cycling as well as discovering the natural heritage of the country.
 In the winter, the snow provides beautiful scenery as well as chances for skiing and other snow fun.